-According to Mr. Traynor, the plan was simply to make sure that the Bush administration gave Mr. Schaefer permission to announce the waiver in time for his press conference.
+According to Mr. Traynor, the plan was simply to make sure that the Bush administration gave Mr. Schaefer permission to announce the waiver in time for his news conference.

-During the 12 hours before the press conference, Mr. Traynor said that he was in frequent contact with his "friend," Mr. Fitzwater, to find out whether permission had been granted.
+During the 12 hours before the news conference, Mr. Traynor said that he was in frequent contact with his "friend," Mr. Fitzwater, to find out whether permission had been granted.

 "I called Marlin, and I said, 'I'm trying to get an answer.'
 He said, 'As far as I know it's going to be good to go.
 Things are hectic here.'
 He said Sullivan's office would call when it was official,' "